willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 ---
-title: Use a prebuilt model to extract information from general documents in Microsoft Syntex ms.author: chucked
+title: Use a prebuilt model to extract information from simple documents in Microsoft Syntex ms.author: chucked
 author: chuckedmonson
 manager: jtremper